About

 Jessup’s work appears on several GRAMMY®-recognized recordings and has received distinctions from ASCAP, the American Academy of Arts and Letters, the American Prize, the Respighi Prize, and National Sawdust.
 His music has been featured in The New York Times, Billboard, Gramophone, Fanfare, and Pianist Magazine, and broadcast on NPR and Classic FM.
 His recordings are released on Navona Records, and his works are published by BCP Music.

-Recent and forthcoming highlights include a new orchestral work for the London Symphony Orchestra; a multi-movement a cappella work for The Crossing; and a new work for soprano and orchestra written for soprano Bree Nichols and the Nuremberg Symphony Orchestra, receiving its world premiere in Prague.
-Additional highlights include a residency and two premieres with Choral Arts Initiative; the premiere of a new brass quintet at the Mostly Modern Festival; the release of his complete choral cycle Astronomia with The Crossing; the sold-out premiere of a solo flute work at Carnegie Hall; performances of his trio Voltage by the OLEA Ensemble in Cincinnati and Chicago; solo piano appearances at Carnegie Hall and Merkin Hall; and the release of a new solo album.
+Upcoming and recent highlights include the recording of Jessup's new work Emergence with the London Symphony Orchestra at LSO St Luke's in London, to be released as a single in January 2027 and as part of a full-length album in February 2027.
+Jessup is also completing a new multi-movement a cappella work for The Crossing, which will be recorded in 2027, and a new work for soprano and orchestra written for Bree Nichols and the Nuremberg Symphony Orchestra, receiving its world premiere in Prague before a commercial recording.
+Other recent projects include a residency and two world premieres with Choral Arts Initiative in California, the premiere of his brass quintet Ice Memory at the Mostly Modern Festival, the release of his complete choral cycle Astronomia with The Crossing, and a work scheduled to receive its New York premiere at Carnegie Hall in 2027.

-A graduate of The Juilliard School, where he studied composition with Pulitzer Prize-winner Melinda Wagner and piano with Jerome Lowenthal, Jessup is based in New York City.
+A graduate of The Juilliard School, Jessup studied composition with Pulitzer Prize-winner Melinda Wagner and piano with Jerome Lowenthal.
+He is a GRAMMY® Voting Member, a member of ASCAP, and is based in New York City.